What are the Benefits of Circumcision?

 - A reduced risk of some sexually transmitted diseases in men.

-- Protection against penile cancer and a reduced risk of cervical cancer in female sexual partners.
+- It can lower the chances of getting penile cancer if treated for phimosis and reduce the risk of cervical cancer in female sexual partners.

 - Prevention of balanitis (inflammation of the glans) and balanoposthitis (inflammation of the glans and foreskin).

 - Prevention of phimosis (the inability to retract the foreskin) and paraphimosis (the inability to return the foreskin to its original location).